awsdocs/amazon-ec2-user-guide/doc_source/EBSOptimized.md

 | x1e\.16xlarge | Yes | 7,000 | 875 | 40,000 |
 | x1e\.32xlarge | Yes | 14,000 | 1,750 | 80,000 |

 \* These instance types can support maximum performance for 30 minutes at least once every 24 hours\.
 For example, `c5.large` instances can deliver 281 MB/s for 30 minutes at least once every 24 hours\.
-If you have a workload that requires sustained maximum performance for longer than 30 minutes, select an instance type according to baseline performance as shown in the table below\.
+If you have a workload that requires sustained maximum performance for longer than 30 minutes, select an instance type according to baseline performance shown in this table\.

-The `EBSIOBalance%` and `EBSByteBalance%` metrics can help you determine if you have rightsized your instances\.
-You can view these metrics in the CloudWatch console and set an alarm that will be triggered based on your thresholds\.
-These metrics are expressed as a percentage\.
-Instances with a consistently low balance percentage are candidates for upsizing\.
-Instances where the balance percentage never drops below 100% are candidates for downsizing\.
-For more information, see [Monitoring Your Instances Using CloudWatch](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch.html)\.

 | Instance type | Baseline bandwidth \(Mbps\) | Baseline throughput \(MB/s, 128 KB I/O\) | Baseline IOPS \(16 KB I/O\) |